 Meaning of Real Risk-Free Rate of Interest

 Risk-Free Rate or its other name is the Risk-Free Interest Rate.
 And the Risk-Free Rate is the rate that one can get without taking any risks.
 Or, we can say that it is the return on an investment that carries zero risks.
 However, the concept of zero risks is only theoretical.
 Because in real-life situations, a risk-free rate does not exist.
-Since every investment will have at least some amount of risk with it.
-However, the concept of “real risk-free rate of interest” is slightly different.
+Since every investment will have at least some amount of risk with it, however, the concept of a “real risk-free rate of interest” is slightly different.
 A rate that has been adjusted for the effect of inflation over the investment time period is the real risk-free rate of interest.

 Government securities and bills are the best benchmarks for a risk-free asset because they have no default risk.
 The chance of the government failing to repay an amount against the bills and securities it issues is extremely low.
 Hence, we use the risk-free rate equivalent to the interest rate on a three-month U.S.Treasury bill.
 In case our investment period horizon is long, we generally use the interest rates on U.S. Treasury notes and bonds as the benchmark for the risk-free rates of interest.

 Theoretically, an investor will not face any kind of risk while investing in a security.
 Provided it is risk-free, such as default risk or investment risk.
 However, if an investor from any country other than the USA decides to invest in the U.S. Treasury bills, bonds, or notes, he will face the currency risk.
 Any changes in the value of his currency vis-à-vis the US dollar will impact his earnings from the investment.
 Also, he should take into account the rate of interest corresponding to the time period for which he wants to invest.
-If he plans to invest for a period of 5 years, he should take into consideration the rate of interest of a Treasury note or a bond for a similar time period for assessment.
+If he plans to invest for a period of 5 years, he should consider the rate of interest of a Treasury note or a bond for a similar time period for assessment.